bjbarrett/vervet_peanut_EWA/README.md

 6) ewa_individual.stan model is stan code for the reinforcement aka individual learning model

-7) ewa_global.stan model is stan code for the global log0linear additive model
+7) ewa_global.stan model is stan code for the global loglinear additive model

 8) peanut_data_fits.R is R code to fit stan models